 Financial services companies that do not resolve this conflict, will never get their move to the cloud off the ground.

 I am writing an ebook on the drivers and barriers to cloud adoption in the financial industry.
 If you work in the industry, and want to compare notes on specific points, drop me a line.
-I’d love to talk.
+Alternatively, go to this page to learn more about it and about some of the other posts on this topic.